distribution/distribution/doc/spec/api.md

-If the layer with the tarsum specified in `digest` is available, a 200 OK response will be received, with no actual body content (this is according to http specification).
+If the layer with the tarsum specified in `digest` is available, a 200 OK response will be received, with no actual body content (this is according to HTTP specification).
 The response will look as follows:

 ```
 200 OK